I slept like a baby.

 Other health writers have referred to this as “functional fitness.”

 In other words, swimming won’t necessarily make you stronger.
 The resistance is too light, perhaps.
-It, however, will make you stronger.
+It, however, will make you stronger, as in the supportive kind of strength described above.
 That italicized kind of strength is even better in many ways.

 Why night swimming before bed is great

 In summer, in much of the southwestern United States, the temperature soars during the summer.
 Phoenix and Las Vegas, for example, regularly faces temperatures over 110 during July and August.
 Jumping into a swimming pool feels terrific.